albanezla08/sketch-1/README.md

-# sketch-1
+An algorithmic composition for an Internet Art class based on the 10 PRINT program.

-◕ ◞ ◕ This project was made using https://netnet.studio
+◕ ◞ ◕ This project was made using https://netnet.studio, a browser-based code editor.